pulumi/pulumi-tool-cdk-importer/docs/cdk-app-import-preview.md

 # CDK App Import via `pulumi preview --import-file`

+> Legacy note: the `--cdk-app` flow has been removed in favor of operating on existing Pulumi programs.
+This document is retained for historical context only.

 Design notes for generating a complete `import.json` when `--cdk-app` is used by first asking Pulumi to emit the placeholder manifest, then enriching it with data we can derive.

 ## Goals